Clergy Sexual Abuse in the Archdiocese of San Francisco

 We are here to help you find justice and healing.
 Contact us confidentially today.

-In 2003, the California legislature opened a one year, retroactive window for survivors of child sexual abuse to file civil claims.
-As a result, the identities and histories of sexual abusers within the clergy were disclosed to the public.
 This report contains the names of clergy associated with the Archdiocese of San Francisco; the Diocese of Oakland; and the Diocese of San Jose who have been accused of sexual misconduct.
-The vast majority of the claims against these individuals have been settled or have not been fully evaluated in a civil court.
+The vast majority of the claims against these individuals have not been settled or have not been fully evaluated in a civil court.
 Accordingly, the allegations should be considered just allegations and should not be considered proved or substantiated in a court of law.
 Download the report.

 Clergy accused of child sexual abuse in the Archdiocese of San Francisco